Vineet14/Merging_Annotations/README.md

 All ucsc transcripts with overlap with Ensembl annotations were removed while preparing the merge.

 Genes which overlapped with each other "overlapping_genes.gtf" were removed before the merge
     and subsequently added to the final merge.
-This was to simplify the merge for the immediate use for internal projects.

 Miso annotations "all_miso.gtf" from MISO version v2.0 were used and were mapped back to the merged gtf files.
     This was done to only incorporate miso annotations for splicing analysis that were represented in modern upto-date hg19 annotations.